The Internet of Things in Manufacturing: How IoT Is Changing Manufacturing

 Predicting the deviation from optimal functionality parameters without the help of advanced technology is practically impossible.
 IoT sensors, on the other hand, are capable of alerting a facility manager as soon as there are any changes that could put manufacturing tools in jeopardy.

-By controlling the working environment with connected things, you’ll be able to reduce maintenance costs, increase operational efficiency, and reduce the downtime.
+By controlling the working environment with facility management solutions, you’ll be able to reduce maintenance costs, increase operational efficiency, and reduce the downtime.

 3. Inventory management